- Researchers say mammograms for men at high risk of breast cancer can save lives.

 When men are diagnosed with breast cancer, it’s usually at a later stage than women.

-That’s a problem because early treatment for breast cancer increases treatment options and improves prognosis.
+That’s a problem because early treatment for breast cancer

 That’s why the U.S. Preventive Services Task Force recommends screening mammograms for women at high risk of breast cancer as well as most women aged 50 to 74.